kexiZeroing/FE-Learning-notes/doc/learn-vue.md

 > 1. Filters are not bound to the component instance, so `this` inside a filter function is `undefined`.
 > 2. Filters are JavaScript functions, therefore they can take arguments `{{ message | filterA(arg1, arg2) }}`.
 Here `filterA` takes three arguments: `message, arg1, arg2`.

+### props
+- HTML attribute names are case-insensitive, so browsers will interpret any uppercase characters as lowercase.
+That means kebab-cased in DOM templates and camelCase in JavaScript.
+- Passing a Boolean: Including the prop with no value will imply `true` (presence of any value are casted to `true`, absence means `false`).
+- For optional props, `null` will bypass the type check.
+Because when you specify a prop with a type but without `required: true`, you are essentially saying "this prop may not be present, but if it is present, it should be of type String."
+And `null` is the value expressing "this type is not present".
+- If the prop is an array or object, mutating the object or array itself inside the child component will affect parent state.

 ### $nextTick
 The key concept to understand is that the DOM is updated asynchronously. **When you change a value in Vue, the change is not immediately rendered to the DOM**.
 Instead, Vue queues a DOM update and then, on a timer, updates the DOM.
 Most of the time we don’t need to care about this, but it can be tricky when you want to do something that depends on the post-update DOM state.
 In order to wait until Vue has finished updating the DOM after a data change, you can use `Vue.nextTick(callback)` immediately after the data is changed.
 The callback will be called after the DOM has been updated.